ArhanCodes/tv/README.md

-# Streaming Tracker
+# tv streaming tracker

-A tiny, self-hostable "currently watching" API for Prime Video, Netflix, and Disney+.
-Anyone can deploy it for free and show what they're streaming on their personal website — no Discord, no third-party service.
+a tiny, self-hostable "currently watching" API for Prime Video, Netflix, and Disney+.
+Anyone can deploy it for free and show what they're streaming on their personal website

 ## How it works